jeffdunlap/windows_scripts/README.md

 - Applies simple heuristics to classify each endpoint
 - Attempts reverse DNS lookups to display host names when available
 - Prints a plain-text table summarizing each IP, host name, detected services, and classification
+- Packaged under `endpoint_detective/` for easier reuse in other tooling or environments